WeyStudio/Wey-For-CoCo/README.md

-# Wey-For-CoCo
+# 🎉  Welcome to use Wey CoCo
-Anticipate 🥰， We will do our best to write this document as quickly as possible
+# Anticipate 🥰， We will do our best to write this document as quickly as possible